danchoys-d2f/ios-project-culture/Categories/Architecture.md

 There are different ways to set a link between the layers:

-1. Through key-value observation.
+1. Key-value observing.
-1. Through the notification center.
+1. Notification center.
-1. Through delegation.
+1. Delegation pattern.
-1. Using FRP/bindings.
+1. FRP/bindings.

 Arguably the easiest and cleanest way is to observe the model changes from the presenter using FRP and to expose its own observables, that are later bound to the views by the view controller.

 Sometimes a presenter is called a view model.
-Accurately speaking, they are not exactly the same thing, but in most cases are performing a similar role.
+Accurately speaking, they are not exactly the same thing, but in most cases are playing a similar role.

 ## Dependency Injection

-Coming mostly from the Android development world, this simple yet powerful technique allows to make your app more dynamic and your code more reusable.
+Coming mostly from the Android development world, this simple yet powerful technique allows to make your app more dynamic and your code more reusable and testable.

-> "Dependency Injection" is a 25-dollar term for a 5-cent concept. - James Shore
+> "Dependency Injection" is a 25-dollar term for a 5-cent concept. - __James Shore__

 To cut a long story short Dependency Injection (or shortly DI) is just passing all the dependencies the object needs from the outside.
-There are different types of DI, including constructor injection, property injection, function injection.
+There are different types of DI, including constructor injection, property injection and function injection.

 As usual, the [Helpful Links](./HelpfulLinks.md) contain nice references that will help you learn the approach.

-This is an example of an class, that is declared using the DI approach:
+This is an example of a class, that uses the DI approach:

 ```swift
 class UserManager {